oguzhan-yilmaz/balcony/docs/quickstart.md

 Using the `--format` option allows you to string format the output json data.

-Must be used with `-js | --jmespath-selector` option because `--format` option only works with a list of dictionaries.
+Must be used with `-js | --jmespath-selector` option because `--format` option only works with a list of dictionaries of same structure.

 Given format string will be applied to each `dict` in the list, allowing you to use [f-strings](https://peps.python.org/pep-0498/) notation.